alex-maleno/Fuzzing-Module/README.md

 ## Terms Used Throughout the Module
 TODO: keep adding to this as we write the module so people know what terms mean

-- **Container**: An isolated environment on a computer that allows code to run freely without interacting with the rest of your computer.
-You can think of this like a Virtual Machine, but only having a command line interface.
+- **Container**: An isolated environment on a computer that allows code to run freely without interacting with the rest of your computer or other hardware.
+You can think of this like a Virtual Machine which only uses a command line interface.
 - **Wrapper**: A program that allows a fuzzer to interact with the slice being fuzzed.
+It is the code which glues together the fuzzer and the target code.
-- **Mutations**: New inputs from the fuzzer that are modified from previous inputs to try to get to different areas of the code
+- **Mutations**: New inputs which the fuzzer generates by modifying previous inputs with the goal of reaching more areas of the target code.
-- **Slice**: A section of a codebase that is isolated from the rest of it in order to find vulnerabilities / bugs easier
+- **Slice**: A section of a codebase that is isolated from the rest of it.
+Isolation of slices makes finding vulnerabilites and bugs easier and more efficient.

 # Phase 0: Setup and Software